 The service offered might need to combine several of these areas, depending on the buyer’s portfolio of sites, or simply the size and scope of the building.
-Cleaning shares many characteristics with grounds maintenance in terms of buyers and the rationale behind contracts.
+Cleaning tenders share many characteristics with grounds maintenance in terms of buyers and the rationale behind contracts.

 Client organisations include local authorities, housing associations, the NHS, and private organisations.
 In all cases, cleaning tenders aim to make sure sites are safe and aesthetically pleasing, all done to a high standard.
 For NHS cleaning contracts and specialist cleaning, infection control will form a further area of specialism to consider.
 Many cleaning contracts go hand in hand with grounds maintenance or pest control requirements in full estate management specifications, with others being a core part of full waste management solutions.